 I started Ciao Bambino in 2004 to help take the fear out of traveling to Europe with young children.
-It’s not easy, but thoughtful planning will help ensure the gain outweighs any pain.
-Despite the hardship of flights, time changes, and inevitable travel snafus, the vast majority of brave families who embark on a trip to Europe with a toddler would do it again in a heartbeat.
+It’s not easy, but thoughtful planning will help ensure that the gain outweighs any pain.
+Despite the hardships of flights, time changes and inevitable travel snafus, the vast majority of brave families who embark on a trip to Europe with a toddler would do it again in a heartbeat.

 What’s the secret to success?